PaleAlex/wordpy/README.md

 # wordpy
-Module and Class ready to be used to extract from a text.txt file the most common words
+Module and Class to extract from a text.txt file the "n" most common words